 - For most adults (particularly adults aged ≥65 years) and for pregnant persons in the first or second trimester: Vaccination during July and August should be avoided unless there is concern that vaccination later in the season might not be possible. - Children who require 2 doses: Certain children aged 6 months through 8 years require 2 doses of influenza vaccine for the season (see Children Aged 6 Months Through 8 Years: Number of Influenza Vaccine Doses) (Figure).
 These children should receive their first dose as soon as possible (including during July and August, if vaccine is available) to allow the second dose (which must be administered ≥4 weeks later) to be received, ideally, by the end of October. - Children who require only 1 dose: Vaccination during July and August can be considered for children of any age who need only 1 dose of influenza vaccine for the season.
-While waning of immunity after vaccination over the course of the season has been observed among all age groups (19-32), there are fewer published studies reporting results specifically among children (19-22).
+Although waning of immunity after vaccination over the course of the season has been observed among all age groups (21-37), there are fewer published studies reporting results specifically among children (21,30,32,33,37).
 Moreover, children in this group might visit health care providers during the late summer months for medical examinations before the start of school.
-Vaccination can be considered at this time because it represents a vaccination opportunity. - Pregnant persons in the third trimester: Vaccination during July and August can be considered for pregnant persons who are in the third trimester because vaccination might reduce risk for influenza illness in their infants during the first months after birth, when they are too young to receive influenza vaccine (33-36).
+Vaccination can be considered at this time because it represents a vaccination opportunity. - Pregnant persons in the third trimester: Vaccination during July and August can be considered for pregnant persons who are in the third trimester during these months because vaccination has been associated in multiple studies with reduced risk for influenza illness in their infants during the first months after birth, when they are too young to receive influenza vaccine (38-41).
 For pregnant persons in the first or second trimester during July and August, waiting to vaccinate until September or October is preferable, unless there is concern that later vaccination might not be possible.

 Community vaccination programs should balance maximizing the likelihood of persistence of vaccine-induced protection through the season with avoiding missed opportunities to vaccinate or vaccinating after onset of influenza circulation occurs.
 Efforts should be structured to optimize vaccination coverage before influenza activity in the community begins.
 Vaccination should continue to be offered as long as influenza viruses are circulating and unexpired vaccine is available.
-To avoid missed opportunities for FIGURE.
-Influenza vaccine dosing algorithm for children aged 6 months through 8 years - Advisory Committee on Immunization Practices, United States, 2022-23 influenza season
+To avoid missed opportunities for vaccination, providers should offer vaccination during routine health care visits and hospitalizations.
+No recommendation is made for revaccination (i.e., providing a booster dose) later in the season of persons who have been fully vaccinated for the season, regardless of when the current season vaccine was received.